SMAnish-28/Polar-Rectangular-Conversion/README.md

 # Polar-Rectangular-Conversion

 This Repo is for Conversion of Polar form to rectangular form and vice-versa.
-In many calculators, there is already an inbuilt function for this conversion of Polar to Rwctangular or Rectangular to Polar.
+In many calculators, there is already an inbuilt function for this conversion of Polar to Rectangular or Rectangular to Polar.

 # Calculator Functions

-- For fx-991MS, above ‘+’ & '-' there is a function of ‘r∠θ -> pol(' & 'a+bi -> rec(’ respectively
+- For _fx-991MS_, above ‘+’ & '-' there is a function of ‘r∠θ -> pol(' & 'a+bi -> rec(’ respectively
-- For fx-82MS, there separate button for pol( and  rec(, near the ON button.
+- For _fx-82MS_, there separate button for pol( and  rec(, near the ON button.

 # Usage: